Manage Permissions

 Let's see how to tailor permissions to your needs!

-Permissions can also be set during the Configure Topic process in the "Set Permissions" phase.
+Permissions can also be set during the **Topic Configuration** process, in the ["**Set Permissions"**](/crystal-console/topics-configuration/permissions.md) phase.

 The Permission Management System is designed to support a range of **automatic rules** that **quick-start** the permissions' settings and act as a **baseline framework** for you to start from.

-Therefore, before deep-diving into action, it is important for you to keep in mind the main principles that rule the Permission Management System.
+Therefore, before diving into action, it is important for you to keep in mind the main principles for the Permission Management System.

 Permissions apply to **Topics** and **Filters**.